jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge3.md

 4. Configure Azure Policy to auto-enable DR on VM creation but to also audit for non-compliance
 5. Deploy an Azure VM and make sure that the VM is enabled for BCDR (Azure Backup and Azure Site Recovery) via Azure Policy
 6. In the Azure Portal, have a look at your VM's blade and note what else has the VM been automatically onboarded into.
 7. Be able to answer these 2 questions: At which scope can these policies be applied?
-And what are you doing to clearly identiy "all production" VMs?
+And what are you doing to clearly identify "all **production** VMs backed up, and **some** selected VMs in dev/test environments"?

 ---